lrgc01/json2xml/README.md

      - Python3 relevant packages: xmltodict cryptography
      - Generates the SSH key-pair to connect to the doppleganger container
      - Copy the key to crypt, the startup script, the sender and receiver python scripts
-     - Exposes port 22 although only in receiver mode it will run ssh server
+     - Exposes port 22 although only in receiver mode it will run the ssh server

+## Running

+  - To run the containers with docker-compose:
+    - Change to the subdir 'run/json2xml' and
+    - Issue the command 'docker-compose up -d'

+  - To stop and remove the containers with docker-compose:
+    - Change to the subdir 'run/json2xml' and
+    - docker-compose down
+    - Use stop/start to do stop and run again without removal

+  - To create the docker image:
+    - Change to the subdir 'build'
+    - Issue the command: 'docker build -t yourTAGhere -f Dockerfile .' # don't forget the final dot
+    - Change the image name to your TAG inside run/json2xml/docker-compose.yml file